 All multi-day Magic Your Way Tickets are nontransferable and must be used by the same person on any and all days.
 The person who uses the ticket for the very first time must use the ticket for its entirety.
 Walt Disney World uses biometric measurements to identify the owner of the ticket and prevent ticket fraud.
 You simply place your finger on a reader.
 The system, which utilizes the technology of biometrics, takes an image of your finger, converts the image into a unique numerical value and immediately discards the image.
 The numerical value is recalled when you use the same ticket to reenter or visit another park.
 Disney does not store fingerprints.
 If you don't want to use biometrics, you can simply carry and show a photo ID that matches the name identified with your ticket.

 All single-day and multi-day tickets purchased at Walt Disney World theme parks are now enabled with the new Radio Frequency Identification (RFID) chip, which allows guests to use the new 'Touch to Enter' turnstiles at the parks.
-For the present, these new tickets also continue work with the existing FASTPASS system as long as your ticket is not linked to your My Disney Experience account.
-Soon, an innovative piece of technology called the MagicBand, which is worn on the wrist, will serve as a guest's room key, theme park ticket, access to FastPass+ selections, PhotoPass card and optional payment account all rolled into one.
-Initially, MagicBand will be available only to Walt Disney World hotel guests, Annual Passholders and guests who purchase other specific products such as a PhotoPass package.
-Other guests will be able to use their standard ticket to access the benefits of MyMagic+, such as making FastPass+ selections on the "My Disney Experience" web site.
+For those who stay at a Walt Disney World owned resort, a innovative piece of technology called the MagicBand, which is worn on the wrist, will serve as a guest's room key, theme park ticket, access to FastPass+ selections, PhotoPass card and optional payment account all rolled into one.
+Currently, MagicBand is available only to Walt Disney World hotel guests, Annual Passholders and DVC Members.
+Other guests will be able to use their standard RFID ticket to access select benefits of MyMagic+, such as making FastPass+ selections.
 This will make reselling of partially used tickets very difficult.
 To learn more, visit our MyMagic+ Information page.

 If you have a ticket from a previous vacation that is made of paper, please visit one of the ticket booths prior to entering the park to have your ticket updated.

-If you purchase your MYW tickets as part of a Disney vacation package at a Disney resort, your tickets will automatically be added to the Key to the World Card you are given at check-in or the MagicBand your receive prior to your trip.
-This plastic card is also the key to your resort room and holds other information like your dining credits if you have purchased a Disney Dining Plan and any charging privileges you may have.
-If you lose your Key to the World Card, it can be replaced at your resort's concierge desk or any Guest Service window or park ticket booth.
+If you purchase your MYW tickets as part of a Disney vacation package at a Disney resort, your tickets will automatically be added to the MagicBand that you receive prior to your trip.
+This bracelet is also the key to your resort room and holds other information like your dining credits if you have purchased a Disney Dining Plan and any charging privileges you may have.
+If you lose your MagicBand, it can be replaced at your resort's concierge desk or any Guest Service window or park ticket booth.

 MYW tickets can be purchased in lengths-of-stay from 1 to 10 days.
-If you start with the fact that an adult 1-day base ticket costs $90/$95 (depending on the park) and a 2-day base ticket costs $92 per day (any park) and 3 base ticket costs $87.34 per day (any park), you can see that the more days you add, the less you pay per day.
+If you start with the fact that an adult 1-day base ticket costs $94/$99 (depending on the park) and a 2-day adult base ticket costs $94 per day (any park) and 3 adult base ticket costs $91.34 per day (any park), you can see that the more days you add, the less you pay per day.
 Starting with a 4-day base ticket, the savings jumps significantly.
-Adding 4 through 10 days increases the total price of your ticket only $10 (plus tax) for each added day - a huge savings over 1- to 3-day tickets.
 To see the prices for MYW Base multi-day tickets of 2 through 10 days, visit our Ticket Calculator page.